 Germination and Seedling Stage

 Germination is the stage where your seed sprouts and its root and shoot begins to grow.
 This stage can last between a day to a week.
 Moisture is the key element that helps the seed expand.
 When it cracks, its root can emerge.
 Germination can occur with the wet paper towel method, in the potting soil, or in a starter cube.

 During the germination stage, the temperature should be between 70 and 80º F with relative humidity (RH) of 100%.
 During the seedling stage, the temperature should be between 68 and 75º F with the same RH as the germination phase.
 Seedlings can do well with between 12 to 18 hours of light.

 After your seedling has developed a proper root structure and requires more space from its small container, you are entering the vegetative stage.
-Here, your stems will grow thicker and the plant will grow taller and wider.
-A plant is growing its root and shoot systems in preparation for flowering.
-Keep in mind, your plant can double in height during the flowering stage.
+Here, your stems will grow thicker and the weed plant will grow taller and wider.
+A cannabis plant is growing its root and shoot systems in preparation for flowering.
+Keep in mind, your cannabis plant can double in height during the flowering stage.

 During this stage, you may need to do some light pruning to ensure your branches are supportive, your buds are getting enough light and airflow, and your plants can support the buds that are coming.

 Start your pruning at the bottom of the plant and work your way up, carefully removing leaves and branches that prevent the flow of air.
 You may only end up with a few branches by the end but these will be the most productive ones on the top.
 Lower branches may only result in larfy and airy popcorn buds.

 Make sure to remove dead leaves as needed, which may be the ones that do not receive enough light, wilt, and die.
 After pruning, allow your plant a few days to recover, so you don't want to go aggressive on fertilization.
 If you're lucky, some of the branches you cut down can be used for cloning.